pbl64k/icfpc2015/README.md

 This is pretty much what my final submission does.

-All my attempts to incorporate phrases of power into scoring resulted in suboptimal outcomes, as the solver would start to try stuffing as many phrases as possible into the solution, with rather debilitating results to the packing efficiency, so I just relied on BFS getting the phrases of power into solutions naturally.
+All my attempts to incorporate phrases of power into scoring resulted in suboptimal outcomes, as the solver would start to try stuffing as many phrases as possible into the solution, with rather debilitating effects on the packing efficiency, so I just relied on BFS getting the phrases of power into solutions naturally.

 Apart from the phrase listed in the original specification ("ei!") and the three phrases found in the